Movatterモバイル変換

 TheAssyrians conquered the Kingdom of Israel in 732 BCE.
 Then, in 586 BCE, theBabylonians conquered the Kingdom of Judah and destroyedSolomon's Temple.
 In response, many Jews returned from Babylonia to rebuild their country and their temple.

-First thePersians, then theGreeks, and then theRomans ruled the area.
+First thePersians, then theGreeks, and then theRomans ruled the Land of Israel.

 During the early Common Era (CE)